stassa/louise/README.md

 In the example below we list the Top Program learned from the elements of the MIL problem for `grandfather/2` in `data/examples/tiny_kinship.pl`.
-The second and third argument are given as "false" to show the ground metasubstitutions derived during learning befor they are applied to their corresponding metarules:
+The second and third argument are given as "false" to show the ground metasubstitutions derived during learning before they are applied to their corresponding
+metarules:

 ```prolog
 ?- list_top_program(grandfather/2,false,false).